LluisFelip/RandomAdventureRoguelikeIITranslation/README.md

   <li>There are a few more languages in progress, I'll add them here soon :)</li>
 </ul>

+## Important Rules

 If you want to contribute with one of the existing languages or a new one, please, contact me at lluisfelip87@gmail.com or (Discord)[https://discord.gg/8YMrfgw] or (Reddit)[https://www.reddit.com/r/randomadventurerogue/] or directly open a **Pull Request**.

-## Important Rules

-- Be polite.
-In commits, Pull Requests, issues… Feel free to participate and collaborate, but, please, be respectful and nice to the others :D
+Be polite.
+Everywhere: commits, pull Requests, issues… Feel free to participate and collaborate, but, please, be respectful and nice to the others! :D

 ## Any questions or problems becoming part of RAR II's Translators?